elix/elix.org/content/OverlayMixin.md

 `OverlayMixin` provides the core overlay behavior for Elix elements.
 It is often used in combination with:
 * [OpenCloseMixin](OpenCloseMixin) to provide a component with open/close semantics.
 * [PopupModalityMixin](PopupModalityMixin) or [DialogModalityMixin](DialogModalityMixin) to intercept and respond to UI events.
-* [TransitionEffectMixin](TransitionEffectMixin) to handle open/close transition effects.
+* [TransitionEffectMixin](TransitionEffectMixin) to handle asynchronous open/close CSS transition effects.
 * [ModalBackdrop](ModalBackdrop) to absorb background clicks.